Community action agency assistance programs in Massachusetts.

 Workforce Development can help unemployed and other individuals with job skills training, career awareness, and counseling.
 All services are intended to enhance someone’s employability.

 Specialized computer workshops may be offered, and these will teach a range of basic and more advanced skills to participants.
-Some of what may taught includes introduction to Windows, the fundamentals of Microsoft Word and Excel and other popular programs.
+Some of what may taught includes introduction to Windows, how to use or make apps on smartphones, the fundamentals of Microsoft Word and Excel and other popular programs.
 Clients can gain necessary skills crucial to enter the work force.

 Case managers are focused on helping people increase their income, and gain new skills to help them either find a job or maybe gain a new one.
 Counseling and assistance programs are offered for low and moderate-income residents who want to gain new skills and/or further their education.
 Some of the educational services offered include adult basic education, GED preparation and help obtaining high school diplomas as well as college preparation.

 Some of the employment skills and classes include career counseling, classes on developing computer skills, resume review, and interview practicing.
 As an example of a more detailed service, computer labs are open at many non-profit community sites.
 The locations will allow clients to access computers and search for jobs, work on cover letters and resumes, check email, research services, and take classes.

 ESL, or English for Speakers of Other Languages, are available across Massachusetts.
 These programs target immigrants and anyone who is a non-English speaker.
 Clients are given an opportunity to learn or improve their English writing, language speaking, or reading.

 Senior, elderly and homebound food and health resources